-Hannah oversees DPC’s public relations strategy and provides executive support and serves as the first point of contact with the DPC members, volunteer advocates, policymakers, and the public at large.
-She supports business development and fundraising efforts, works to secure meetings with policymakers and potential funders, and helps plan and organize meetings and events.
+Hannah oversees DPC’s public relations strategy and provides executive support.
+She works on strategy and execution of communications to DPC’s numerous channels, supports business development and fundraising efforts, works to secure meetings with policymakers and potential funders, and helps plan and organize meetings and events.
 In her previous position, Hannah worked as a project coordinator in global health development, helping to implement projects with USAID and other government aid agencies.
 She also served as a Peace Corps volunteer in Uganda, where she wrote, managed, and reported on a PEPFAR grant to help address the HIV/AIDS epidemic in the country.

 Her educational background is in business administration and marketing, having received her Bachelor’s from the Leeds School of Business at the University of Colorado in Boulder, Colorado.

 Rhonda Clark, who has worked with DPC since June of 2016, spearheads DPC’s grassroots efforts to help elevate the patient voice of 31 million Americans with Chronic Kidney Disease and the half-million patients with kidney failure.
 Rhonda manages DPC’s grassroots program by organizing and mobilizing DPC’s membership and volunteer advocates, developing and recruiting new patient advocates, assisting in the planning and execution of DPC’s Annual Advocacy Day, and hosting Patient Ambassador training calls.